Ai no Kusabi: Main

 The primary protagonist of the series.
 Riki is a mongrel from Ceres and the former leader of his gang, Bison.
-Considered the "charisma of the slums", Riki was proud, rebellious, fierce, and defiant, known throughout the slums for his fiery nature and his striking appearance. because of his unusual black hair and eyes, he was compared to Vajra, a mythical black beast.
-Before becoming Iason's pet, Riki's pairing partner was Guy, the second-in-command of Bison, but their relationship ended once Iason forced Riki to be his pet and didn't recover even when Riki returned to the slums.
+Considered the "charisma of the slums", Riki was proud, rebellious, fierce, and defiant, known throughout the slums for his fiery nature and his striking appearance.
+Because of his unusual black hair and eyes, he was compared to Vajra, a mythical black beast.
+Before becoming Iason's pet, Riki's pairing partner was Guy, the second-in-command of Bison, but their relationship ended once Iason forced Riki to be his pet and did not recover even when Riki returned to the slums.
 Before being taken to Eos, he worked under Katze as a black market courier.
 Despite being the youngest in their ranks, at only 16, he proved himself to be capable, adaptable and clever, earning him the name "Riki the Dark".

 But as a pet, Riki was anything but compliant.
 Throughout the story, Riki is torn between his pride and the feelings he has for Iason that he is unwilling to acknowledge.